Animal Disease Notification System (ADNS)

 A weekly (every Friday at 3.30pm) e-mail message is sent to all the ADNS members summarising all primary and secondary outbreaks that have been entered into the system.

-The designated competent authorities in a Member State enters information on outbreaks into the ADNS.
-Information on primaries is automatically sent to all Member States and the Commission.
+The designated competent authorities in an EU country enters information on outbreaks into the ADNS.
+Information on primaries is automatically sent to all EU countries and the Commission.

-The Commission correlates data and transmits the information on primaries and secondary outbreaks to the veterinary headquarters of the Member States every week.
+The Commission correlates data and transmits the information on primaries and secondary outbreaks to the veterinary headquarters of the EU countries every week.

-The veterinary authorities in Member States assess the risk.
-The risk management is shared between Member States and Commission services.
+The veterinary authorities in EU countries assess the risk.
+The risk management is shared between EU countries and Commission services.
 The action of the Commission consists in the adoption of Decisions eventually through the Committee procedure (Standing Committee on the Food Chain and Animal Health).